Lucterios2/contacts/README.rst

 Featuring of Contacts modules
 -----------------------------

+* contacts
  * Add, modify and delete legal entities
  * Add, modify and delete individuals
  * Add, remove responsability (individual) for a legal entities
  * Allow to define customize fields
  * Configuration
+* mailing
+ * Create message for mailing
+ * Associate message to a criteria of contacts
+ * Send message by email
+ * Generate message in PDF for letters